scottcorgan/angular-linkify/README.md

 # angular-linkify

-Angular filter and directive to linkify text.
-As of **v0.2.1**, angular-linkify works for twitter mentions, hashtags, and basic urls.
-Github support is COMING SOON!
+Angular filter, directive, and service to linkify text.
+As of **v0.3.0**, angular-linkify works for twitter/github mentions, twitter hashtags, and basic urls.

 ## Install